grantcarthew/start-prototype/docs/cli/start-prompt.md

 : Enable or disable downloading assets from the GitHub catalog on-demand.
 Defaults to `true`.
 Use `--asset-download=false` to prevent network requests for missing assets.

 **-l, --local**
-: When downloading assets from the catalog (roles, agents, contexts), add them to local config (`./.start/`) instead of global config (`~/.config/start/`).
-Only applies when an asset is downloaded; has no effect if asset already exists in config or cache.
+: When downloading assets from the catalog (roles, agents, contexts), download them to the global cache (`~/.config/start/assets/`) but add the configuration entry to the local config (`./.start/`) instead of global.
+Only applies when an asset is downloaded.

 **--help**, **-h**
 : Show help